 You can use flower essences whether your pup exhibits a seemingly out-of-balance reaction all the time, or just in very specific situations.
-Simply give a few drops of the selected essences 3 or 4 times each day until your pup’s responses improve.
-(For more information on blending your own flower essence combinations, read my article,
+Flower essences are simple to give: 3 or 4 times a day put a few drops of the selected essences on a treat and give to your pup.
+Continue until your pup’s responses improve.

 Flower essences balance emotions, so to choose the most helpful essences, you’ll need to think about the emotion behind the behavior.
 If you’re not sure what emotions are behind your pup’s reaction, include a selection of the most likely essences.
 Any flower essences that are not on target for the behavior will have nothing to balance, and so will have no effect.

-Here are some Bach Flower Remedies to consider for socialization and sociability issues in dogs:
+Bach flower remedies for socialization and sociability issues in dogs

-Rescue Remedy is Dr. Bach’s original “emergency” formula, combining essences of Impatiens, Clematis, Rock Rose, Cherry Plum, and Star of Bethlehem.
+- Rescue Remedy restores calmness and presence of mind and reduces panic and stress reactions.
+A good first choice with dogs that are stressed, traumatized or needing comfort.
+Rescue Remedy is Dr. Edward Bach’s original “emergency” formula, combining essences of Impatiens, Clematis, Rock Rose, Cherry Plum, and Star of Bethlehem.
 It works brilliantly alone, as well as supporting and enhancing when used in combination with other flower remedies.
-Rescue Remedy restores calmness and presence of mind, and reduces panic and stress reactions.
-A good first choice with dogs that are stressed, traumatized, or needing comfort.

-Impatiens reduces tension and frustration, and increases cooperation, gentleness, and patience.
-Impatiens is excellent for calming excitable, hyper, and demanding dogs that show frustration behaviors.
+- Impatiens reduces tension and frustration and increases cooperation, gentleness, and patience.
+Impatiens is excellent for calming excitable, hyper, and demanding pups that show frustration behaviors.

 Fear and timidity are undoubtedly the primary roadblocks to ease of socialization.
 That said, a degree of initial caution in new situations is most often nothing to be concerned about; most pups will outgrow this behavior, with repeated pleasant experiences.
 For pups with persistent fearfulness or lack of confidence, these flower essences may help “grease the wheels” of your socialization experiences.

-Aspen restores the sense of safety and security.
+- Aspen restores the sense of safety and security.
 It reduces apprehension and vague, persistent anxiety.
-Aspen is very helpful for generally nervous, edgy, jumpy dogs that appear to be reacting to “the energy in the room” versus any particular scary thing.
+Aspen is very helpful for generally nervous, edgy, jumpy pups that appear to be reacting to “the energy in the room” versus any particular scary thing.

-Mimulus increases courage and confidence.
-It’s very helpful for dogs that are shy of people or other animals, dogs with tangible, identifiable fears, timid dogs that hide behind their people, under chairs, etc.
+- Mimulus increases courage and confidence.
+Mimulus is very helpful for pups that are shy of people or other animals, pups with tangible, identifiable fears, timid dogs that hide behind their people, under chairs, etc.

-Water Violet can help warm up the introverted, socially indifferent dog.
-Indicators for Water Violet are social reserve, either as a life stage or breed characteristic; “uppity” dogs that have no time for casual companionship, as well as dogs prone to withdrawing in times of stress, illness, or uncertainty.
+- Water Violet can help warm up the introverted, socially indifferent puppy.
+Indicators for Water Violet are social reserve, either as a life stage or breed characteristic; “uppity” dogs that have no time for casual companionship, as well as dogs prone to withdraw in times of stress, illness, or uncertainty.